Orientation information

 Enrolment

-Online enrolment information will be emailed to you a few weeks in advance of your arrival to King's College London.
+Online enrolment information will be emailed to you approximately 5 to 6 weeks in advance of the beginning of the semester.
 Please make sure you read the information very carefully and follow all necessary steps to avoid problems upon arrival.

 Don't forget to download the 'Life at King's' App before you arrive too (available in September).
 Search for 'Life at King's' in the App Store.

-Please note that information relating to International Students in the app is aimed at degree-seeking students, not Study Abroad ones.
-You are welcome to join university or departmental Social events, but informational events are not aimed at you and likely to contain confusing information, so you should only attend those clearly marked as Study Abroad.
+Please note that information relating to International Students in the app is aimed at degree-seeking students, not those on the Study Abroad programme.
+You are welcome to join university or departmental social events, but should be aware that any events aimed at international students may not always contain information that is relevant to you.

 Study Abroad Orientation